ianstewart1/project-5-8-teamalfalfa/project-7/README.md

 *   Include an estimate of your velocity.
 How many story points did you estimate you would complete during this project?
 How many did you actually complete, how many person-hours did the team spend, and what is the ratio of points/person-hour?
 How does this compare to your velocity for the previous project assignment?

+We originally estimated we would complete 14 story points, which we tracked using GitHub issues.
+By the end of the project, we had completed 15.
+Roughly 40 person-hours were spent on the project, giving us a velocity of 0.375 points per person-hour.
+Our previous veloctiy was 0.25, which means we worked on this project significantly faster than the last.
+This increase in speed was likely due to our reuse of generating XML for copying and pasting, allowing us to work on both saving and copying/pasting concurrently.

 *   Include a short summary of your team retrospective.
 What went well that your team will keep doing during the next project assignment?
 What will you improve?
 How?